min2ha/ukwa-site/content/target/59475/index.en.md

   "subject": null
 }

-# Daily Mail: Block vulnerable children's social media, firms are told: Jeremy Hunt suggests sites should stop access if youngster mental health is at risk

 News article about the Health Secretary Jeremy Hunt and his comments on the links between social media, internet use and mental health and government action to tackle the problem.